allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-direct-transfer/DonationVotingMerkleDistributionDirectTransferStrategy.md

 * User initiates a distribution set status check request.
 * Checks if the merkle root for distribution has been set.

-### Updating Recipient Registration

-* Updates recipient metadata via `registerRecipient`
-* Checks if the recipient's internal status is "Rejected.", then update internal status to "Appealed."
-* Checks if the recipient's internal status is "Accepted.", then update internal status to "Pending."
-* Checks if the recipient's internal status is "Pending"/"Appealed", no change in status.
-* Emits `UpdatedRegistration` event.

 ### Checking Recipient Status

 * User initiates a recipient status check request.
-* Retrieves and returns the internal recipient status.
+* Retrieves and returns the recipient status.

 ### Getting Recipient Details